Newtown parents score a win in growing fight against hoaxers

 Before the case went to a judge, Fetzer had said “evidence clearly shows this wasn’t a massacre, it was a FEMA drill,” referring to the Federal Emergency Management Agency.

-“If you believe otherwise, then you are being played,” Fetzer, a Wisconsin resident, said at the time.
+“If you believe otherwise, then you are being played,” Fetzer said at the time.

 A redacted copy of the actual death certificate is attached to Pozner’s lawsuit.
 Additionally, Pozner has had DNA samples taken and compared with those provided by the Connecticut medical examiner to prove that Noah was his son.
 He has put Noah’s birth certificate, report cards and medical records into the public file in his legal actions.